Mydlarz-Lab/Cnidarian_PRRs/README.md

 ```

-All queries can be found in PPR_queries.
+All queries can be found in PRR_queries.
 All result files can be found in HMMR_results.

 ### Domain confirmation with Pfam
 All sequences with an Evalue < 10^-4.9 in each HMMR output file were then compiled and their corresponding sequences were extracted from their respective proteome using [cdbfasta](https://github.com/gpertea/cdbfasta)